-If you are injured when receiving treatment in a hospital, can you sue the hospital for negligence or medical malpractice?
-Though hospitals are often on the hook for incompetent care provided by employees like paramedics, nurses, and medical technicians, they often are not responsible for a doctor's medical malpractice.
+Suppose you're injured while being treated at a hospital.
+Can you sue the hospital for medical malpractice?
+The short answer is: It depends on who caused your injury.
+Hospitals can be on the hook for negligent care provided by employees like nurses and medical technicians, but they're usually not responsible for a doctor's malpractice.

 A doctor is more likely to be an employee (rather than an independent contractor) if:

-A number of states hold the hospital responsible if it gives staff privileges to an incompetent or dangerous doctor, even if the doctor is an independent contractor.
-The hospital is also responsible if it should have known that a previously safe doctor had become incompetent or dangerous.
-For example, if a doctor becomes severely addicted to drugs and the hospital management knew about it, or it was so obvious they should have known about it, a patient injured by that doctor can sue the hospital.
+Several states hold a hospital responsible if it gives staff privileges to an incompetent or dangerous doctor, even if the doctor is an independent contractor.
+The hospital can also be responsible if it should have known that a previously safe doctor had become incompetent or dangerous.

 Suppose, for example, that a doctor is abusing alcohol or drugs and hospital management knew about it, or it was so obvious they should have known about it.
 The hospital doesn't revoke the doctor's staff privileges and a patient is injured by the doctor's substandard care.
 The patient probably can sue both the doctor and the hospital.

 Malpractice cases of any kind—including those against a hospital—are among the most difficult of all personal injury claims.
 States have enacted special procedural (and other) rules, and malpractice claims often involve complicated facts and legal issues.
 On top of all that, doctors, hospitals, and their insurers will put up a vigorous fight, often to trial and beyond.